APogue/APogue.github.io/_drafts/outline-v3/2025-02-10-Outline-v3-encampment.md

 timeline

-- start at the start of the encampment
+- start at the encampment arrests

-- backwards in time to the first half of the school year
+- backwards in time to the first half of the school year up to the start of the encampment

 - crescendo at the violence at encampment